walterxie/MEP-tutorial/README.md

     (and other Bayesian MCMC programs).
 It graphically and quantitively summarises the distributions of continuous parameters and provides diagnostic information.
-At the time of writing, the current version is v`1.7.2`.
+At the time of writing, the current version is v`1.7.3`, which requires Java 1.8 or higher.
 It is available for download from [http://beast.community/tracer](http://beast.community/tracer).

 -   **FigTree** - this is an application for displaying and printing molecular phylogenies, in particular those obtained using BEAST.
-At the time of writing, the current version is v`1.4.4`.
+At the time of writing, the current version is v`1.4.4`, which requires Java 9 or higher.
 It is available for download from [http://beast.community/figtree](http://beast.community/figtree).

 -   **Beagle** (optional) - this is a high-performance library